 The Sundarbans has been declared as a UNESCO World Heritage Site.
 It is important to bring its degradation to the attention of an international audience.
 I hope the local communities' cries will never fade away in the dazzling lights of modern civilization.
 Together, we can help these already resilient people to build a new future.

-Sundarbans' local people under threat from rapidly shrinking mangroves
+Sundarbans' local people under threat

 The southern part of the Ganges-Brahmaputra-Meghna delta lies in India and Bangladesh.
 The Indian delta region covers around 4,000 square kilometers, including mangroves and more than a hundred swampy islands, out of which 54 are inhabited with a population of about 4 million people.